 Some of the advanced pivot table techniques are essential to go a long way in our careers.
 There is a situation where we need to think out of the box to overcome the challenge in front of us.
-Usually, we use columns of the data table and build report but often times you might have seen extract column which is not there in the data table but exists in pivot table fields.
-So this is because of the “Calculated Field” in Pivot Table and in this article we will show you how to add a new column in the pivot table using the above options.
+Usually, we use columns of the data table and build report but often times you might have seen an extract column which is not there in the data table but exists in pivot table fields.
+So this is because of the “Calculated Field” in Pivot Table, and in this article, we will show you how to add a new column in the pivot table using the above options.

-In the “Data Table, “ we have only “Sales” & “Cost” columns but when we look at the pivot table we have “Profit” as the extra column, so as a new learner I was just wondering where did this new column come from and spent good amount of days to figure this out.
+In the “Data Table, “ we have only “Sales” & “Cost” columns, but when we look at the pivot table, we have “Profit” as the extra column, so as a new learner, I was just wondering where did this new column come from and spent good amount of days to figure this out.

-It is very difficult to know about this especially you are learning on your own, these new columns in the pivot table come because of “Calculated Fields in pivot table” & “Calculated Items”.
+It is very difficult to know about this, especially you are learning on your own; these new columns in the pivot table come because of “Calculated Fields in pivot table” & “Calculated Items.”

 What is Calculated Field in Pivot Table?

 A Calculated Field is a custom column or field created by using existing columns of pivot table by applying formulas, so this calculated field is a virtual column for pivot table which does not exist in the actual data table.

 For example, look at the below pivot table.